swisnl/wordpress-bolembed/README.txt

 Tested up to: 3.5
 Stable tag: 0.1

-TODO
+Registers embedbol.com as an oEmbed provider allowing for easy embedding of products from bol.com.

 == Description ==

-TODO
+Registers embedbol.com as an oEmbed provider allowing for easy embedding of products from bol.com.

 == Installation ==

-Upload the Bol Embed plugin to your wordpress site, and activate the plugin.
+Upload the embedbol.com plugin to your wordpress site, and activate the plugin.

 == Changelog ==